Mike Yastrzemski Player Props: Giants vs. Orioles

 Mike Yastrzemski At The Plate

-- Yastrzemski has 10 doubles, a triple, six home runs and 11 walks while hitting .262.
+- Yastrzemski is batting .264 with 11 doubles, a triple, six home runs and 11 walks.

+- Yastrzemski has picked up a hit in 69.2% of his 39 games this season, with more than one hit in 25.6% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.